Amaodemao/Amaodemao/README.md

-## Hi and welcome!
+### Hi and welcome!
 This is Amaodemao，aka.
 Amao or 阿猫的猫.
-I'm a CSE student from CUHK!
+I'm a student from CUHK and I major in artificial inteligence.

 <!--
 **Amaodemao/Amaodemao** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.